A7med7x7/ReproGen/README.md

 - Tested your **fine-tuned model** against the base model to see the improvements in responses.

 you can play with:
-1. **Compare Results:** Use the MLflow UI to visualize how the fine-tuned model performs cs, artifacts).
+1. **Compare Results:** Use the MLflow UI to visualize how the fine-tuned model performs cs, artifacts.
 2. **Iterate:** Adjust hyperparameters like `learning_rate`, `epochs`, or `grad_accumulation_steps` and re-run to see if you can improve performance further.